sbmlteam/libsbml/ci.md

 # Using the CI system to make a libSBML release

 This section of the documentation is work-in-progress.
-Knowing the differences will help us develope a process to release libSBML more automatically in the future.
+Knowing the differences will help us develop a process to release libSBML more automatically in the future.

 ## Differences to last manual release